antimof/UxPlay/README.md

-UxPlay is tested on a number of systems, including (among others) Debian 10.11 "Buster" and  11.2 "Bullseye", Ubuntu 20.04 and 22.04, Linux Mint 20.3, Pop!\_OS 21.10 (NVIDIA edition), Rocky Linux 8.5 (a CentOS successor), OpenSUSE 15.3, Arch Linux 5.16.8, macOS 12.3 (Intel and M1), FreeBSD 13.0.
+UxPlay is tested on a number of systems, including (among others) Debian 10.11 "Buster" and  11.2 "Bullseye", Ubuntu 20.04 and 22.04, Linux Mint 20.3, Pop!\_OS 21.10 (NVIDIA edition), Rocky Linux 8.6 (a CentOS successor), OpenSUSE 15.3, Arch Linux 5.16.8, macOS 12.3 (Intel and M1), FreeBSD 13.1.

 Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhones, iPads, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
-UxPlay supports a "legacy" form of Apple's AirPlay 2 protocol introduced in iOS 12, and some features are missing.
+UxPlay supports Apple's AirPlay 2 protocol using "Legacy Pairing", and some features are missing.
-(Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).
+(Details of what is publically known about Apple's AirPlay 2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).